 While your teeth won’t move as dramatically once the jawbone regains bone tissue, they will slightly move forward and inward as you get older.
 This change isn’t something you notice overnight, but rather something that gradually happens over decades.

 What If I Lose My Retainer?

 If you lose your retainer, just call our office to schedule an appointment.
 Whether you accidentally threw out your retainer on your lunch tray or the dog ate it, we can get you fitted for a new retainer as soon as possible so you don’t lose the progress you made with orthodontic treatment.
 During your appointment, we’ll take impressions of your teeth to create a new retainer.

 Request an Appointment With Us

-For more information, please do not hesitate to reach out to our office to request an appointment with one of our Invisalign dentists in Grand Rapids, MI.
-Our dentists and their team would be more than happy to help!
+For more information, please do not hesitate to reach out to our office to request an appointment with our Invisalign dentist in Grand Rapids, MI.
+Our dentist and their team would be more than happy to help!
 To get started, call Renew Family Dental at (616) 245-3205.